-As the Issues Paper acknowledges at various points, carbon projects can often provide important ecosystem services, and the same is true of conservation actions more generally.
+Carbon projects can often provide important ecosystem services, and the same is true of conservation actions more generally.

 The value of some of the services provided by private land conservation in Victoria were quantified in a recent report by international ecosystem services expert consultancy Trucost (attached).
 In a report funded by the National Australia Bank, Trucost valued the following four ecosystem services provided by our private land conservation work: